 Spock took a deep breath, the air free of the blowing grit since he had wisely kept his face shield down.
 McCoy would be able to see perfectly well through the shield, better without the stinging wind making his eyes water.
 He was just being his usual stubborn and irrational self.

 McCoy patted his jacket, over the spot where his inside pocket was.
 Then he reached in, fiddling with something nervously.
 He caught Spock looking at him and said, "Dammit, Spock.
 I'm on edge, and you look like you couldn't care less how she is."

 "Doctor McCoy, we do not know that anything is wrong."

 "Uhura knows wrong when she sees it."

 "Commander Uhura has been highly emotional since Jim died."
-Not that Spock hadn't been, as well.
+Not that Spock had not been, as well.
 He hid it more effectively, of course.
-And he didn't let his grief make him imagine that a former colleague was in some sort of trouble--trouble that only her old shipmates could help extricate her from.
+And he did not let his grief make him imagine that a former colleague was in some sort of trouble—trouble that only her old shipmates could help extricate her from.

 "No one's heard from her in a long time, Spock.
 Not till Uhura came out for a visit."

 "She may well have wished it that way."